What is H.P. Acthar?H.P. Acthar discount prices start at just $77,248.06!

 - Infection (bacteria, virus, parasite, or protozoa)—May decrease your body's ability to fight infection.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for any unwanted effects.

 Do not receive live vaccines while you or your child are using this medicine.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you are using this medicine.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems (eg, Cushing's syndrome).
 The risk is greater for children and patients who use large amounts for a long time.
 Talk to your doctor right away if you or your child have more than one of these symptoms while you are using this medicine: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, fractures, increased thirst or urination, irritability, round or "moon" face, neck, or trunk, stomach pain, thin skin or easy bruising, weight gain or loss, or unusual tiredness or weakness.

 This medicine may cause fluid retention (edema) in some patients.
 Carefully follow your doctor's instructions about any special diet (especially on salt intake).